Marijuana Flowering Stage

 The Flowering Stage of Marijuana

-Cannabis Buds - Important: Nutrients & Patience
+Cannabis Buds - Important: Nutrients & Patience in flowering

 The flowering stage of marijuana growth is probably the most satisfying, as your hard work and devoted time begins to show a pay-off.
 It's also a very telling time for the sex of your plants.